exgnosis/RocketBootCamp-Prep/Week 2 - OOP and SOLID Principles/4. SOLID Principles and Clean Design/Instructor/Test/SOLIDQuiz.md

 ---

 4 Which scenario is a violation of Liskov Substitution Principle?
-1. A subclass adds new helper methods
+1. **_A subclass overrides a superclass method implementation_**
 2. A subclass implements additional interfaces
-3. Modularization
+3. A subclass method calls the superclass method as part of its implementation
 4. A subclass extends abstract methods
 5. Do not know